jontrossbach/openshift-nuancier-crc/README.md

 # openshift-nuancier-crc
-Setup for deploying nuancier in OpenShift to a local crc environment
+Setup for deploying nuancier in OpenShift development environment

 Description
 -----------